-Types of Fires Allowed Year Round:
+Types of Fires Allowed Year-Round:

 Recreational fires where only logs or clean wood are being burned for pleasure, religious ceremonial, cooking, warmth or similar purposes are allowed year-round.
 The total fuel area for recreational fires cannot exceed 3 feet in diameter and 2 feet in height with a minimum of 25 feet from all structures.
 No garbage or yard waste can be burned during these types of burns.
 No recreational burning is allowed on windy days (10 mph or greater) or on days when atmospheric conditions could cause smoke to remain low to the ground (cloudy, overcast, or rainy days).
 Recreational fires must be attended by an adult at ALL times.
 Access to a water hose or fire extinguisher must be available to reach the fire if needed.

-Bonfires which are larger than recreational fires are also allowed year-round as long as only logs or clean wood are being burned.
-Bonfires must be 50 feet from structures, 25 feet from wooded areas or pine islands, and 25 feet from adjacent property lines.A bonfire permit is required to be issued by the Fire Marshal's Office.
+Bonfires, for an event, which is larger than recreational fires are also allowed year-round as long as they are firewood only, 16-25' split wood.
+The bonfire may not include any brush, leaves, straw or lumber.
+Bonfires must be 50 feet from structures, 25 feet from wooded areas or pine islands, and 25 feet from adjacent property lines. there must be a 10 feet cleared area around the fire, it must be attended by an adult at ALL times.
+Access to a water hose or fire extinguisher must be available to reach the fire if needed.
+No bonfires are allowed on windy days (10 mph or greater) or on days when atmospheric conditions could cause smoke to remain low to the ground (cloudy, overcast, or rainy days).A bonfire permit is required to be issued by the Fire Marshal's Office.
 Please call 678-493-6290 to request an inspection and obtain a permit.

 If there are any questions please visit the Georgia Forestry Commission website Georgia Forestry Commission.